matias-ub/notebook-ypf-2022/README.md

 # notebook-ypf-2022
-Notebook used for Data Science competition host by YPF in 2022
+Notebook used for Data Science competition host by [YPF](https://www.ypf.com/Paginas/home.aspx) in November 2022

 Basic EDA on some variables and target.
 Feature engineering.